Tawambi Settles: Professional career

-Settles signed with the NFL's Detroit Lions after going undrafted in the 1998 NFL Draft.
+Settles signed with the NFL's Detroit Lions after going undrafted in the 1998 NFL draft.
 He was released by the Lions during training camp.
 He was signed to the practice squad of the Green Bay Packers later that season.
 Settles signed with the Jacksonville Jaguars of the NFL and played in seven games for the team during the 1998 season.
 He was signed by the NFL's New York Giants in 2000.

 He played for the New York/New Jersey Hitmen of the XFL in 2001, recording eleven tackles and one interception.

 On June 21, 2002, Settles was signed to the practice squad of the Grand Rapids Rampage of the Arena Football League (AFL).
 He was promoted to the active roster on June 27.
 He was released by the Rampage on July 15.
 Settles signed with the AFL's Detroit Fury on July 17, 2002.

 He was signed by the Toronto Argonauts of the Canadian Football League on March 30, 2004.
 He was traded to the Hamilton Tiger-Cats on June 9 and played in six games for the team during the 2004 season.

+Personal life

+Settles is currently an Assistant Head of Upper School at Ravenscroft School in Raleigh, North Carolina.
+He also coaches football there.